1. Female bluebirds regularly nest with a male but can accept an additional female in the nest

 5. Female bluebirds defend their nests with their lives

 Paired bluebirds often fight over nesting sites.
-Most disputes never reach a physical confrontation and end up displaying aggressive behavior until one pair gives up.
+Most disputes never reach a physical confrontation and end with displays of aggressive behavior at each other until one pair gives up.

 When a physical fight is inevitable, the male fights against the male while the female fights with the female.

 In particular, female bluebirds are notorious for their fierce fighting over nesting sites.
-Because both females want access to the nesting site in dispute, they can fight to the point where they wound each other resulting in one female dead.
+Because both females want the rights to the nesting site in dispute, they can fight to the point where they wound each other resulting in one female dead.

 6. Females can establish nesting territories